 Litter Depth Depends on How Many Cats Are Using It

 If you have more than one cat, the litter needs to be deeper than it would be if you were an owner of a single cat.
-As a general rule, it’s a good idea to have the depth of the cat litter at three inches for a single cat to use.
+As a general rule, cat litter should be 3 inches deep for a single cat to use.
 This depth will prevent the urine from going too deep which can cause the litter to clump and stick to the bottom of the litter box.
 It’s not pleasant spending time scraping at clumps of litter that are stuck to the bottom of a litter box!

 If you have more than one cat using the same box, add a few more inches of litter to accommodate all that urine and fecal matter.
-It’s not necessary to put more than five or six inches of litter in a single box for two or three cats.
+It’s not necessary to put more than 5 or 6 inches of litter in a single box for two or three cats.

 Use a Litter That Clumps